treyhunner/treyhunner.github.com/source/_posts/2018-04-30-how-to-make-the-most-of-your-first-pycon.markdown

 I've met a *lot* of people at PyCon who I care deeply about.
 Some of them I haven't seen in years and only keep in touch with sporadically through social media, some I see once or twice each year, and some I chat with on a weekly basis online.

-Speaking of networking, there's a [Speed Networking][] event during the opening reception at PyCon this year that I'd recommend going to.

 Whatever your goals are at PyCon, try **savor the experiences you have** while there.